nathan-gilbert/lua-lab/README.md

 For instance:

 - Lot's of gaming engines!
-(World of Warcraft, Corona)
+(World of Warcraft, Solar2D)
 - Networking software: Kong, Nmap, ModSecurity
 - Adobe Lightroom uses it!